- Family and Medical Leave Policy

 A health care provider is a doctor of medicine or osteopathy, a podiatrist, dentist, clinical psychologist, optometrist, chiropractor, nurse practitioner, nurse - midwife, or clinical social worker authorized to practice and performing within the scope of his/her practice.

-The maximum length of F&ML is 12 work weeks (60 work days if the employee normally works a 5 - day per week schedule) in a 12 month period.
+The maximum length of Family and Medical Leave is 12 work weeks (60 work days if the employee normally works a 5 - day per week schedule) in a 12 month period.
 Leave may be taken continuously, for up to 12 weeks, or intermittently, depending on the nature of the condition for which leave is granted.
 Up to a total of 26 work weeks of leave during one 12 month period is provided if an employee is eligible to take leave to care for a relative who is a member of the Armed Forces and suffers a serious injury or illness in the line of duty, as described above.

-F&ML following the birth of a child, or placement for adoption or foster care, must be taken with in 12 months of the date of birth or placement for adoption or foster care.
+Family and Medical Leave following the birth of a child, or placement for adoption or foster care, must be taken with in 12 months of the date of birth or placement for adoption or foster care.

 In cases where both a husband and wife, or both same-sex domestic partners, are employed by the College, each will be eligible for up to 12 weeks of unpaid leave in any 12 month period (or up to 26 weeks for leave to care for an injured service member).